Best MacBook Notch Teleprompter Apps in 2026 (Compared)

 Best Overall: CueNotch

-CueNotch offers the most complete package at the lowest price among paid apps.
-Ghost Mode, voice sync, AI Magic Polish, emotion highlighting, Liquid Border Pulse, a 7-day free trial, and a permanent free tier — all for $29.
+CueNotch combines camera-level prompting with the broadest preparation workflow in this comparison.
+Ghost Mode, voice sync, Magic Polish, Rehearsal Coach, AutoCaption live captions, Memorize Mode, a searchable script library, a 3-day free trial, and a permanent free tier — $29.99 one-time lifetime access in the U.S. App Store.
+Local App Store pricing may vary.
 It's the best starting point for anyone new to notch teleprompters.
 Read our three-way comparison of the paid apps for more detail.

 Best Free Option: NotchPrompter

-If you need a free teleprompter and don't care about screen recording visibility, NotchPrompter is the most functional free choice.
-Just be aware it shows up in recordings and requires bypassing Gatekeeper.
+If you need a capable free and open-source teleprompter, NotchPrompter is the strongest first choice.
+It includes voice activation and screen-capture invisibility.
 For a deeper look at free options, see our guide to free Mac teleprompter apps.

 Moody is the most established app in the category with a proven track record.
 At $59, it's the priciest option, but you're paying for maturity and polish.
-If you want the safest, most battle-tested choice, Moody is it.
+Moody remains worth considering if product maturity matters more than price or a free trial.